dr-leo/pandaSDMX/doc/usage.rst

 1. retrieving relevant
    dataflows by category or from a complete list of dataflows,
 #. exploring the data structure definition of the selected dataflow
-#. obtaining a dataset
+#. obtaining a dataset and exploring it through the information model
 #. writing a dataset to a pandas DataFrame or Series
 #.
-Exploring a dataset through the information model
+Reading and writing SDMX files
 #.
 Handling errors

-All these steps share some principles which flow from the architecture of pandaSDMX:
+These steps share common tasks which flow from the architecture of pandaSDMX:

 1. Call :meth:`get` on a new or existing :class:`pandasdmx.api.Request` instance to obtain an SDMX message from a web service or a file and load it into memory
 #.
 Explore the :class:`pandasdmx.api.Response`instance returned by :meth:`pandasdmx.Request.get`

+   * check for errors
    * Access the SDMX message's content through its ``msg``  attribute.
-   * Call :meth:`pandasdmx.api.Response.write` to execute the writer.
+   * write data to a pandas DataFrame or Series by Calling :meth:`pandasdmx.api.Response.write`.
 This works only for generic data messages.